yoga-3731/ecommerce-clickstream-analysis/README.md

-# Clickstream User Behavior & Conversion Funnel Analysis
+# E-commerce User Behavior & Conversion Funnel Analysis

-**Goal:** Analyze e‑commerce clickstream data to reconstruct user sessions, understand behavior, and measure conversion across the view → cart → purchase funnel.

-## Reconstructing User Sessions & Analyzing Conversion Funnel in Clickstream Data
+**Objective:** Analyze user behavior using clickstream data to identify conversion patterns, drop-off points, and opportunities to improve the user journey from product view to purchase.

-Tools: Python · Pandas · Matplotlib · Jupyter Notebook
+**Tools:** Python · Pandas · Matplotlib · Jupyter Notebook

+## Diagnosing Conversion Patterns Across 75K+ Clickstream Events

-Dataset: ~75K clickstream events and transactions from a simulated e‑commerce store
+**Dataset:** ~75K clickstream events and transactions from a simulated e‑commerce store
 https://www.kaggle.com/datasets/waqi786/e-commerce-clickstream-and-transaction-dataset

+This analysis examines how users interact with an e-commerce platform and how their actions translate into conversions.
+Using clickstream data, the project tracks user journeys across key events such as product views, add-to-cart actions, and purchases.
+By reconstructing user sessions and analyzing behavior across these stages, it identifies conversion patterns, user engagement trends, and critical drop-off points within the funnel.
+The goal is to uncover actionable insights to improve user experience, optimize the conversion process, and enhance overall business performance.

 ## Business Problem

-E‑commerce platforms need to understand how users interact with their system in order to improve engagement and conversion rates.
+E-commerce platforms need to understand user behavior and conversion dynamics to optimize engagement, improve the user journey, and increase revenue.

-This project answers the following key business questions:
+This project addresses the following key business questions:

+**Product Engagement:**
-1. Which products receive the highest user interactions (views/clicks)?
+- Which products receive the highest user interactions (views/clicks)?
+- Are high-engagement products effectively converting into purchases?

+**Conversion Funnel Analysis:**
-2. How do users move through the funnel (view → cart → purchase)?
+- How do users progress through the funnel (view → add-to-cart → purchase)?
-   - Where is the largest drop-off?
+- At which stage does the largest drop-off occur?
-   - Which stage needs improvement?
+- Which stage requires optimization to improve conversion rates?

+**Revenue Insights:**
-3. How does revenue change over time based on purchase events?
+- How does revenue evolve over time based on purchase activity?
-   - Which products contribute most to revenue?
+- Which products contribute the most to overall revenue?

+**Product Conversion Performance:**
-4. Which products have high views but low purchases?
+- Which products have high visibility but low conversion rates?
-   - Which products have the best conversion rates?
+- Which products demonstrate strong conversion performance?

-5. How do users behave on the platform?
+**User Behavior Analysis:**
-   - Are there repeat users?
+- What distinguishes repeat users from one-time users?
-   - What actions are associated with purchases?
+- Which user actions are most strongly associated with successful conversions?

 ## Tools & Techniques